ManikTheManiac/u-chi-learning/README.md

 - [ ] "..." affect logu divergence?
 - [ ] Why does using off-policy (pi0) for exploration make logu diverge?
 - [ ] Which activation function is best?
+- [ ] Which aggregration of theta is best (min/mean/max), same for logu (min is suggested to help with over-optimistic behavior)

 # Features requiring experiments:
 - [ ] use target or online logu for exploration (greedy or not?)